What is Implicit Cost?

-The problem with calculating such costs is that they are often hard to quantify, do not figure on the financial statements of a company and are generally more or less intangible.
-Other typical examples of implicit costs would be the time and resources invested in training an employee, depreciation of the equipment etc although depreciation could still be technically considered as an explicit cost by some because it basically represents realistic capital consumption for a resource for which a real expense was made, even if earlier.
+The problem with calculating such costs is that they are often hard to quantify, do not figure on the financial statements of a company, and are generally more or less intangible.
+Other typical examples of implicit costs would be the time and resources invested in training an employee, depreciation of the equipment, etc..
+However, depreciation could still be technically considered as an explicit cost by some because it represents realistic capital consumption for a resource for which a real expense was made, even if earlier.

 Implicit Cost Example

-ABC invested a sum of $10,000 in a certain business with a view to earning probable profits to the tune of $5000 in a year.
+ABC invested a sum of $10,000 in certain businesses intending to earn probable profits to the tune of $5000 in a year.
 However, to make this profit, he had to forego the interest he could earn on the sum.
 Let us suppose that he had to forego a 12% annual interest, which would have worked out to $1200 in a year.
 This $1200 represents the implicit cost of investing the sum elsewhere.

 Use and Relevance

-To understand the relevance of these two types of costs, it is important to know that they are widely employed to calculate different types of profit.
-There are several ways of defining profit and two of them are accounting profit and economic profit.
+For understanding the relevance of these two types of costs, it is important to know that they are widely employed to calculate different types of profit.
+There are several ways of defining profit, and two of them are accounting profit and economic profit.

-It is calculated by deducting explicit costs from total revenues.
-This represents the calculation of profit taking into account real expenses incurred on running business operations.
+Accounting profit is calculated by deducting explicit costs from total revenues.
+It represents the calculation of profit-taking into account real expenses incurred on running business operations.

 Implicit Cost Video